iliasmt/tools/README.md

 USE WITH CAUTION
 this script RESETS - DELETES network settings
 requires administrative rights
-restart after computer after running the script
+restart computer after running the script

 ###### get-winpc-cpu-arch:
 this tool features 2 different ways to define the architecture of the running system
-1st way by reading the system variable
+1st way by reading a system variable
 2nd way by querying a registry valuee